 A. Yes.
 You can make an offer on more than one home at a time.
 It is common for sellers to entertain more than one offer at a time and select the best.
 You can do the same.

-Q I've checked out home inspectors and know that they generally cost at least $350.
+Q I've checked out home inspectors and know that they generally cost at least $300.
 Is this really worth the extra cost?
 I have a friend that does a lot of renovations - couldn't I just bring my friend?

 A. You can have your friend help you.
 Also, I will point out areas that may be problems or that can be used in negotiations when I show you the home.
 But that is no replacement for a qualified home inspector.
 A licensed home inspector will inspect the house with you there and will provide a written report that can be used if needed to get the seller to do repairs that may not have been obvious before.
 You will also learn a lot about the house that may be useful to you in the years to come.
 I advise all buyers to use a home inspector and I have never known one to regret it.
-I am not really interested in representing buyers that will not use a licensed home inspector.

 Q. How do I find the best mortgage rate and loan?
-Do you work with any particular mortgage company?
+Do you work with any particular mortgage company.

 A. The right loan varies from individual to individual.
 I will help you locate one that is right for you but I have no particular relationship with them.
 If they are good for my clients - I work with them.